DebugML/debugml.github.io/_posts/2024-07-09-logicbreaks.md

   \Phi = \{A,D\}
 $$

+We have introduced propositions $A, B, \ldots, F$ to stand for the obtainable items.
-For example, the rule $C \land E \to F$ read *"If I have Wool and I have Stick, then I can create Fishing Rod"*, and the proposition $B$ stands for "I have Wool", which we treat as equivalent to "I can create Wool".
+For example, the proposition $B$ stands for "I have Wool", which we treat as equivalent to "I can create Wool", and the rule $C \land E \to F$ reads "If I have Wool and Stick, then I can create Fishing Rod".
-The inference task is to find all the derivable propositions.
+The inference task is to find all the derivable propositions, i.e., that we can create Wool, Stick, and String, etc.
 Forward chaining then iteratively applies the rules $\Gamma$ to the known facts $\Phi$ as follows:

 $$